Gaurav-Wankhede/AegisIDE/core/workflow/optimize.md

 □ Verify all tests pass
 □ Document changes and trade-offs
 □ Update memory bank with patterns
-□ Store knowledge in @mcp:byterover-mcp
+□ Store knowledge in @mcp:memory
 ```

 ## Next Steps